 Our virtual learning environments will support your studies.
 These include:

 - a virtual farm

 - a virtual pharmacy

 You will be assessed by:

 - practical and clinical work

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-You can also pursue a research career.
-The School incorporates the Roslin Institute, which, with the Moredun Research Institute and Scotland's Rural College, is a member of the Easter Bush Research Consortium - representing one of the world's highest concentrations of animal scientists.
+Our school incorporates the Roslin Institute, which, along with the Moredun Research Institute and Scotland's Rural College, makes up the Easter Bush Research Consortium.
+Together, we have one of the world's highest concentrations of animal scientists.

-While many of our graduates enter and remain within the veterinary profession for life many others find that their training at Edinburgh enables them to succeed in a wide range of careers in research, government, private enterprise and academia.
+While many of our graduates enter the veterinary profession for life, many others find that their training at Edinburgh enables them to pursue a career in:

 Find more information on career prospects on the BVM&S website.